 Air plants can be grown in normal pots, but their small size and little need for moisture also make them candidate for all sorts of other planter ideas.
 Why not try one of these interesting air plant holders for something a bit different.

 A common household fish bowl make the perfect home for this larger air plant.
 Add some white gravel and a collection of sea shells for a unique and beachy scene.

 One of the readers of my blog sent me a photo showing a really interesting display for her air plants.
 These neat planters are made from blocks of wood with a curved wire at the top where the air plants sit.
 So creative.
 Thanks for sharing Lilibeth!
 I just love the way these look!

 Air plants love to sit on trees in nature.
 To mimic this look, wrap some sphagnum moss around a piece of wood and tie the plant to it.
 It will look natural and woodsy when suspended this way.
-Just mist the base from time to time and the plant will flourish.

 Air plants are well suited to any terrarium styled display.
 Terrariums hold in the moisture and give the plant pretty much the perfect environment.
 This cute tear drop shaped glass holder is wrapped in copper wire and adorned with a heart.
 It makes the tiny tillandisia look right at home sitting on a bed of green moss.

 This easy DIY project used an old wooden drawer with compartments and turned it into a stunning succulent container for an air plant and many other succulents.